-The District shall develop a cybersecurity plan to secure the District's cyberinfrastructure against a cyberattack or any other cybersecurity incidents, determine cybersecurity risk, and implement appropriate mitigation planning.
+The District shall develop a cybersecurity plan to secure the District's infrastructure against a cyberattack or any other cybersecurity incidents, determine cybersecurity risk, and implement appropriate mitigation planning.

 The Superintendent shall designate a cybersecurity coordinator.
-The cybersecurity coordinator shall serve as the liaison between the District and the Texas Education Agency (TEA) in cybersecurity matters and as required by law report to TEA breaches of system security.
+The cybersecurity coordinator shall serve as the liaison between the District and the Texas Education Agency in cybersecurity matters.

 The Board delegates to the Superintendent the authority to:

-- Determine the cybersecurity training program to be annually completed by each employee and Board member; and
+- Determine the cybersecurity training program to be used in the District;

-- Verify and report compliance with staff training requirements in accordance with guidance from the Department of Information Resources.
+- Verify and report compliance with training requirements in accordance with guidance from the Department of Information Resources; and

 The District shall complete periodic audits to ensure compliance with the cybersecurity training requirements.